ieddie217/truthbrush-api/README.md

 ## Security

-- All endpoints require HTTP Basic Authentication
+- All endpoints require JWT Bearer Authentication
+- JWT tokens expire after 30 minutes for enhanced security
 - Credentials are stored in environment variables (not in code)
 - Secure credential comparison using `secrets.compare_digest()`
+- JWT tokens are signed with HS256 algorithm
 - Proper HTTP status codes for authentication failures